Enola Holmes 2: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Beandrea July of The New York Times wrote "One can't help but cheer on this Y.A. feminist tale as a welcome addition to the Sherlock Holmes universe."

 Lovia Gyarkye of The Hollywood Reporter called it "a serviceable sequel".
 Gyarkye praises the meticulous production and costume design but is critical of the narrative as "The 1888 match girl strike, which was a process of community building, a focused effort on we, gets repackaged as a lesson in one voice leading the masses."

 Benjamin Lee of The Guardian gave it 3 out of 5 and wrote: "An equally boisterous romp that's equally as hard to remember once it's over but one that should keep its many fans engaged enough to warrant further sequels."

-Robbie Collin of The Telegraph gave it 2 out of 5.
+Robbie Collin of The Daily Telegraph gave it 2 out of 5.
 He found the film less charming than its predecessor and was critical of "the overall aura of cheapness", from the dreary looking scenes to the basic fight scenes.

 Accolades

-Millie Bobby Brown won the award for "Favorite Movie Actress" at the 2023 Kids' Choice Awards.
-Consolata Boyle also won "Best Costume Design" at the 19th Irish Film & Television Awards.
+Millie Bobby Brown won the award for Favorite Movie Actress at the 2023 Kids' Choice Awards.
+Consolata Boyle also won Best Costume Design at the 19th Irish Film & Television Awards.

-Future
+Sequel

 In November 2023, Netflix revealed that a screenplay for a third Enola Holmes film was in the works.
 Netflix Films chairman Scott Stuber said the streamer is very proud of their "homegrown star" Millie Bobby Brown, and they are excited to continue telling Enola's story.

-The third film was officially announced in November 2024, with Philip Barantini taking over as director.
-Filming began in April 2025.
-Brown, Partridge, Cavill, Bonham Carter, Patel, and Duncan-Brewster will reprise their roles, while Jack Thorne will return as screenwriter.
+The third film was announced in November 2024, with Philip Barantini taking over as director.
+Brown, Partridge, Cavill, Bonham Carter, Patel, and Duncan-Brewster reprise their roles, while Jack Thorne returns as screenwriter.
+Filming began in April 2025, and completed on 27 June.

+Enola Holmes 3 was released on July 1, 2026.